NeoHW/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The nurse input is invalid command format.
+Nurse input is invalid command format.

     * 3a1.
 PatientSync shows an error message.